Ifechukwu-Francis/Ifechukwu-Francis/README.md

 # Hi there, I'm Ifechukwu Francis 👋

-**Backend developer| Computer science student**
+**Backend developer | Computer science student**

 I’m a Computer Science student specializing in backend development.
-I’m fascinated by how complex systems handle data and logic behind the scenes.Lately, I’ve been focusing on JavaScript , node.js, Express.js, SQL, and PostgreSQL.
+I’m fascinated by how complex systems handle data and logic behind the scenes.
+Lately, I’ve been focusing on JavaScript , node.js, Express.js, SQL, and PostgreSQL.
 I’m eager to apply my technical foundation to a team where I can contribute to scalable code and keep sharpening my architectural skills

 ---
 ### 🧰 Languages and Tools